garagehive/garagehive.github.io/docs/garagehive-processing-factored-debt.md

    ![](media/garagehive-processing-factored-debt2.png)

 2. After you've created the item card, choose the ![](media/search_icon.png) icon in the top-right corner, enter **Sales Credit Memo** and select the related link.
-3. To create a new sales credit memo, click **New** from the actions bar.
+3. To create a new sales credit memo, click **New** from the menu bar.

    ![](media/garagehive-processing-factored-debt3.gif)